yyrdl/zco/readme.md

 # ZCO ![build status][test_status_url] [![Coverage Status][coverage_status_url]][coverage_page]

-Generator based control flow,inspired by tj's [co](https://github.com/tj/co) , but work with no Promise, only callback.
+Generator based control flow,inspired by tj's [co](https://github.com/tj/co) , but work with no Promise, only callback,even if it is not a asynchronous operation.

 Recommend version of node.js(or iojs)  which support the destructuring assignment syntax.